numynox/talasius/content/info/activities/hikes/index.en.md

 summary: "Discover our favorite hikes around Lake Iseo and Lake Garda for breathtaking views."
 ---

-If you like hiking, you've come to the right place.
+If you like hiking, you are in the right place.
 Here are our favorite trails around the lakes.

-> **Important Note:** some of the hikes presented here are demanding and involve alpine hazards.
-Please assess your abilities realistically and feel free to contact us directly if you have questions about a specific tour.
+> **Important Note:** some of the hikes are demanding and involve alpine hazards.
+Please assess your abilities realistically and feel free to ask us directly if you have questions about a specific tour.

 ## Lake Iseo